 - Discuss the role of the healthcare provider in identifying and managing patients with acute respiratory distress syndrome

-This CE course is approved for respiratory therapists.
+This course is intended for multiple professions, including nurses and respiratory therapists.

 This program has been approved for 1 contact hour of Continuing Respiratory Care Education (CRCE) credit by the American Association for Respiratory Care, 9425 N. MacArthur Blvd., Suite 100, Irving, TX 75063.
 AARC Sponsor ID: 9514012.
 This is a non-traditional course.
 The course has been approved from 1/10/2012 to 1/10/2014 and 2/15/2014 to 2/15/2016.